benweier/Schemr/readme.md

 * Default binding: <kbd>Alt+Shift+F10</kbd> (Windows/Linux) <kbd>Option+Shift+F10</kbd> (OSX)

+## Syntax Specific Settings

+Syntax specific color schemes will override the behavior of all other commands for listing and switching schemes!
+Reset the syntax specific scheme setting to return to the normal behavior.

+**Schemr: Set scheme for current syntax** displays the scheme selection list to choose a color scheme for the syntax mode of the current file.

+**Schemr: Reset scheme for current syntax** removes the color scheme setting for the syntax mode of the current file.
+Only available if a syntax specific color scheme has been set.

 # User Settings
-These settings are available to control some of Schemr's behaviour.
+These settings are available to control some of Schemr's behavior.
 Add them to `Preferences.sublime-settings` if you wish to override the default value.

 `schemr_brightness_threshold`: Integer 0-255.
 Defaults to 100.